valdeanda/mebs/README.md

 # `Installation and instructions`

-Installation instructions are summarized on [README.txt](./README.txt) and full documentation is available in two        flavours:
+Installation instructions are summarized on [README.txt](./README.txt) and full documentation is available for each version:

  |version|Release|Link|
  |-------|-------|----|